kostya-zero/enjo/README.md

 # Enjo ![Crates.io Version](https://img.shields.io/crates/v/enjo) ![GitHub branch check runs](https://img.shields.io/github/check-runs/kostya-zero/enjo/main)

 Enjo is a command-line tool for managing your projects.
 It provides a simple and user-friendly interface for creating, opening, and deleting projects.

-## Requirements

-- **OS**: Windows, Linux, macOS (compaitability with *BSD systems is not guaranteed).
+Enjo is available for Windows, Linux, and macOS (compatibility with *BSD systems is not guaranteed).
-- **Nerd Font** (for icons)

 ## Installation